Battle of Chotusitz

-The Battle of Chotusitz, or Chotusice, sometimes called the Battle of Čáslav, took place on 17 May 1742, in Bohemia, now the Czech Republic; it was part of the 1740 to 1742 First Silesian War, itself a subsidiary of the wider War of the Austrian Succession.
+The Battle of Chotusitz, took place on 17 May 1742, in Bohemia, now the Czech Republic, during the First Silesian War, part of the wider War of the Austrian Succession.
 Led by Charles of Lorraine, an Imperial force of around 25,000 men was advancing against French-occupied Prague, when it ran into a Prussian army of roughly equal size, commanded by Frederick the Great.
-Casualties were heavy on both sides, and the battle had little impact on the war in general, but is considered a Prussian victory as they retained possession of the battlefield.
+Casualties were heavy on both sides, and the battle had little impact on the war in general, but is generally considered a Prussian victory.

-The First Silesian War ended with the Treaty of Breslau in June 1742, allowing Austria to recapture Prague in December.
+The war ended with the Treaty of Breslau in June 1742, allowing Austria to recapture Prague in December.
 Hostilities resumed in 1744 with the outbreak of the Second Silesian War.

 Background

 The War of the Austrian Succession was sparked by the death of Charles VI in 1740 and the succession of his daughter Maria Theresa.
 Salic law previously excluded women from inheriting the Habsburg monarchy; the 1713 Pragmatic Sanction set this aside, allowing Maria Theresa to succeed her father.